luis-raygada/luis-raygada.github.io/_posts/2020-07-22-Github Pages Product Portfolio for dummies.md

 ---
 layout: post
-title: Github Pages Product Portfolio for dummies subtitle : Develop your own product portfolio using Github Pages and Jekyl ... for dummies
+title: Github Pages Product Portfolio for dummies - In Progress subtitle : Develop your own product portfolio using Github Pages and Jekyl ... for dummies
 tags: [Github Pages, Product Portfolio, How To]
 author: Luis Raygada